 Questioning the Payday Loan Industry’s Annual Percentage Rates and Fees

 Lender matching services like Personal Money Store and lenders that offer payday loans online and in storefronts advertise small, short-term loans as a quick fix to temporary financial difficulties.
-After a short application process, approved consumers are able to receive the money inside of the store within a few hours or have it deposited into their bank account within a day.
+After a short request procedure, approved consumers are able to receive the money inside of the store within a few hours or have it deposited into their bank account within a day.

 Not only do critics of the payday lending industry object to the easy accessibility of these loans, they also object to the associated fees and percentage.
 A typical two-week payday loan in the amount of $100 can incur a fee of $15, which translates into an annual percentage rate of 391%.
 This common payday loan rate, which adheres to the appropriate state and federal laws, has been criticized.
 Detractors support capping the annual percentage rates so they fall within the range of conventional interest rates, a policy that payday loan proponents say would ensure zero profit and eliminate their business.